geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Chenyu & Geohot** [[00:07:28](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=448)]
 I just realized Green V2 has exactly double the flops than Red.
 Geohot: It's exactly double?
-Chenyu: That's what we...
+Chenyu: That's what we..
 No, more than double, I guess.

 ##### **Geohot & Chenyu** [[00:07:40](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=460)]
-Yeah, I mean, the Green V2, like, originally I had a smaller number for the flops because I was going off of NVIDIA's datasheet, but NVIDIA's datasheet is just...
-It's just funny that...
+Yeah, I mean, the Green V2, like, originally I had a smaller number for the flops because I was going off of NVIDIA's datasheet, but NVIDIA's datasheet is just..
+It's just funny that..
 Like, I've never seen a company underpublish what the card is capable of so much.
 The 4090 too is actually what it tests at.
 Chenyu: Uh-huh.
 Geohot: I don't know if it's like boost clocks or what it is.